 Khao Soi paste smells so yummy.
 Really, it’s making my tummy rumble now and I always feel so excited to taste it when it’s done.

 For decoration, we use some side dishes or condiments.
-So, prepare diced shallots, sliced pickles (Chinese mustard), spring onions, coriander and pounded fried chili.
+So, prepare diced shallots, sliced pickles (Chinese mustard), spring onions, coriander, lime wedges, and some pounded fried chili too.

-I love Thai food because it always has herbs and vegetable added to the dish that makes the taste even yummier!!
+I love Thai food because it always has herbs and vegetables added to the dish that makes the taste even yummier!!